tubiana/screening_protocol/README.md

   - Y: 27.639
   - Z: -3.667

-## Define the number of atoms in all pdbpyqt
+## Get all different atoms type in all pdbqt
 If use this code to read all ligand file, get the `ATOM` lines and check the `ATOMTYPE` column.
 This is needed to know which atom type are present to prepare the grid for the screening.